yukoliesh/portfolio-website/README.md

 - 08192203 - Editing README again
 - 08242201 - Adding IDs to each section on index, about, and Simple Alternatives pages.
 - 08262201 - Modifying files for responsive.
 Added media query for desktop (min-width: 768px)
+- 08312201 - Adding another SVG file with CSS transition and animation.